MojosBeans100/MS3-bike-hire/README.md

 [Back to Table of contents](#table-of-contents)

-## Confirmation emails (for both user and owner)
+## Confirmation emails
 ### Booked Bikes
 A confirmation email is sent to both the user and owner when bikes have been booked.

 The email to the user provides all details of the booking, and some additional 'useful to know' information.
-However, it is kept basic as it is assumed that the hypothetical website would host most information required for hiring (eg what to bring, cancellation terms etc).
+It is kept basic as it is assumed that the hypothetical website would host most information required for hiring (eg what to bring, cancellation terms etc).

 The email sent to the owner is simply to notify that a booking has been made, and to urge them to check the details.